home > about the press

 strives to produce books that:

-- While earlier books were letterpressed and hand-bound, the move to publishing longer books has been accompanied by a change in our method of production.
-Despite this change, FHP strives to maintain a fine press ethos by attention to detail regarding typesetting, cover and book design (all of which are carried out in-house, as is the printing of our cloth and paper book covers).
-We also maintain control over the finished product by purchasing and delivering all materials used in the book to the commercial printer/binder.
+• While earlier books were letterpressed and hand-bound, the move to publishing longer books has been accompanied by a change in our method of production.
+Despite this change, FHP strives to maintain a fine press ethos by attention to detail regarding typesetting, cover and book design.

 Canadian Masters Series